Alternative robust ways of witnessing nonclassicality in the simplest scenario

-Despite its success, the approach of considering the a posteriori operational equivalences, that we will refer to as Pusey's approach, is not suitable to treat certain information processing tasks defined in the simplest nontrivial scenario and powered by preparation contextuality, such as the $2-$bit parity-oblivious multiplexing (POM) \cite{Spekkens2009}, in the presence of noise.
+Despite its success, the approach of considering the a posteriori operational equivalences, that we will refer to as Pusey's approach, is not suitable to treat certain information processing tasks defined in the simplest nontrivial scenario and powered by preparation contextuality, such as the two-bit parity-oblivious multiplexing (POM) \cite{Spekkens2009}, in the presence of noise.
 The reason is that in those tasks the preparations involved, and so the operational equivalences, must be specified in advance (they guarantee that the parity constraint is satisfied), and it is not possible to reanalyze the data in terms of some other sets of preparations.
-For this reason, in this work we consider an alternative approach to witness nonclassicality in the simplest nontrivial scenario, and we relate it with Pusey's approach.
-More precisely, we consider a novel approach that still refers to the a priori ideal preparations and that is based on a more general notion of classicality named bounded ontological distinctness for preparations ($BOD_P$) \cite{Chaturvedi2020}.
+For this reason, in this paper we consider an alternative approach to witness nonclassicality in the simplest nontrivial scenario, and we relate it with Pusey's approach.
+More precisely, we consider an approach that still refers to the a priori ideal preparations and that is based on a more general notion of classicality named bounded ontological distinctness for preparations ($BOD_P$) \cite{Chaturvedi2020} \footnote{The simplest nontrivial scenario for testing $BOD_P$ would consist of three rather than four preparations, as shown in \cite{Chaturvedi2020}.
+Nevertheless we keep the already used terminology of Pusey in \cite{Pusey2018} that is of common use when referring to the scenario under consideration here.}.

 Bounded ontological distinctness for preparations generalizes the notion of preparation noncontextuality, that demands that operational equivalences are mapped to ontological equivalences, insofar as it demands that also \textit{differences} are preserved between the operational theory and the ontological model of the theory.
 Unlike \cite{Chaturvedi2020}, we here define differences in terms of distances: the operational distance is the maximal gap over all measurements between the outcome probabilities of the preparations, and the ontological distance is the total variational distance between the ontic distributions \cite{Marvian2020}.
 With this notion of classicality, we can now treat the simplest nontrivial scenario in the presence of noise and still refer to the a priori ideal preparations, by addressing the distance the noisy ones have with respect to them.